TurboWarp/packager/README.md

 ### Branding

-We ask that you at least take a moment to rename the website.

- - Update the brand strings (`src/packager/brand.js`) to use your own app name, links, etc.
+We ask that you at least take a moment to rename the website by editting `src/packager/brand.js` with your own app name, links, etc.
- - Update the privacy policy (`static/privacy.html`) to reflect your privacy practices.

 ### Large files